You Are Ready to Go Back to School If ...

 Remember, if there is any doubt as to why you need this degree, you might start to falter when courses are difficult.
 Without a clear objective, you'll question your decision and your motivation will suffer.

-According to the United States Bureau of Labor Statistics, more than 50% of companies with 100 or more employees offer some kind of tuition assistance as part of their benefits package.
 For some reason, some companies don't advertise their tuition assistance programs, so it's up to you to find out if one exists at your workplace.
 Factors to consider:

 A college degree doesn't come cheap.
 But don't let the price tag of a college education stand in your way.
 Look at your personal budget and examine how paying for school may affect you and your family over the next few years.
 The flip side of this is to also think about your potential for increased earnings or job opportunities after you complete your degree.
 Going back to school is literally an investment in yourself.

 You have the support of your loved ones.

 Make sure you talk with your family about why you are returning to school, and about how things might be different around the house.
 Changes may include: increased chores for kids, rotating meal preparation responsibilities, guaranteed quiet time to study in the evenings, etc.

 You understand the necessary time commitment that is required.

 The general rule of thumb is that a 3-credit college course will require, on average, 10 to 12 hours per week.
 With this figure in mind, you need to be realistic about your schedule and your motivation.
 Can you find 12 hours after dinner and on the weekends?
 Will you actually get up early to complete your assignments?
 Are you willing to miss your favorite TV show, if you're up against a deadline?

 You see yourself as being in control of your future.